alterway/robotframework-drupallibrary/docs/contributing.rst

   layout).
 - I'm stuck to find an easy way to mock the downstream Selenium engine in the unit tests.
-- I did'nt find (or search correctly) recommanded patterns in the |rf-user-guide|.
+- I didn't find (or search correctly) recommended patterns in the |rf-user-guide|.
   Any pointer is welcome.

 If you want to improve this package too, consider forking this project,